- Centuries’ old, still always inhabited

 - Innovation and research

 Although a lot has remained unchanged, there is also innovation on the site.
 The Alamire Foundation, for instance, does pioneering research into music from the Low Countries.
-Organic farm De Wikke experiments with organic farming.
+The organic horticulture project De Wikke experiments with organic farming.
 And in PARCUM you will find never-before-seen heritage.

 Combine your visit to Park Abbey with a walk along the ponds.
 A free map with walking routes is available from reception.
 And take a load off your feet in the brasserie housed in the beautifully restored watermill.
 Unique outdoor seating is provided in the summer.